warning

 So here is an example of what you could have written.

-Both "Walking away" and "Follower" portray ephemeral moments from when the child was young and depicts how these relationships have changed over time.
+Both "Walking Away" and "Follower" portray ephemeral moments from when the child was young and depicts how these relationships have changed over time.

-Heaney's speaker eventually grow frustrated with his father, wishing he would go and stop stumbling.
+Heaney's speaker eventually grow frustrated with his father wishing he would go and stop stumbling now their roles have reversed and the father is vulnerable needing the son's help.

-In this way the father experiences a rejection from his son who no longer wants to spend time with him.
+In this way, the father experiences a rejection from his son who no longer wants to spend time with him.

-Similarly in "Walking away", Day Lewis also suggests the father feels a sense of rejection as his son walks away from him after a football match.
+Similarly in "Walking Away," Day-Lewis also suggests the father feels a sense of rejection as his son walks away from him after a football match.

-Armitage does not shift forward or backwards in time, but instead conveys an ephemeral moment that leaves a lasting impression on the speaker, the mother and son stretcher measuring tape through the son's new house, possibly symbolising the ever-growing distance in their relationship now the son is older and seeks his independence away from the family home.
+The mother and son stretch a measuring tape through the son's new house, possibly symbolising the ever-growing distance in their relationship now the son is older and seeks his independence away from the family home.

 Arguably, this separation could be viewed as the son's rejection of his mother's support, something she seems reluctant to allow him since she pinches onto the last bit of tape.